evbogue/denoblog/posts/cachingyourkeypairinisomorphiccode.md

 }
 ```

-In the past I wasn't able to figure out how to store this keypair using the exactly the same API in the browser and on the server.
+In the past I wasn't able to figure out how to store this keypair using exactly the same API in the browser and on the server.

 My idea for a future distributed social network is to then reach out over the network looking for a 44 character hash of a pubkey or a post and then cache the response once we have it so we do not have to reach over the network again to discover posts.